What should a vessel do if it hears a fog signal from another vessel ahead of her beam according to Rule 19e?

 Study for the COLREGs IRPCS Test.
 Address international collision regulations with flashcards and multiple choice questions, each with hints and explanations.
 Be prepared for the sea!

-When a vessel hears a fog signal from another vessel ahead of her beam, according to Rule 19(e), the appropriate action is to reduce speed to the minimum necessary to stay on course.
-This rule emphasizes the importance of maintaining a safe speed when navigating in reduced visibility conditions, such as fog, where the risk of collision increases due to limited sight range.
+Under Rule 19e of the COLREGs, a vessel that hears a fog signal from another vessel ahead of her beam is required to reduce speed to the minimum necessary to stay on course.
+This rule is put in place to enhance safety in conditions of reduced visibility, such as fog, where the risk of collision is significantly increased.

 Subscribe